 Healthy eating is important to your child's growth and development.
 Our healthy eating guidelines can help you make healthy choices and model healthy behaviours for your child.

 Breast milk is the only food or drink your baby needs for the first 6 months.
 Learn more about the benefits of breastfeeding, when to offer your baby breastmilk and how to know if your baby is getting enough milk.
 Find tips on what to eat and drink when you are breastfeeding, and when to ask for help from your health care provider.
+For preterm infants, Perinatal Services BC provides a breastfeeding resource.

 For babies who cannot be breastfed, commercially bought infant formula is recommended.
 Learn how to choose infant formula, what equipment is needed for feeding, how often to offer formula, and how to safety store and prepare infant formula.